Deep within Kyushu island in the Ariake Sea of Japan are these cool Torii gates that get flooded twice a day with the high tide.

 There was nothing too complicated when processing these photos.
 It was blue hour and I was using a Firecrest 10-stop ND filter.

-I probably could have bought a bigger filter set, but this kit was very affordable, small and works fine for me for now.
+I probably could have bought a bigger filter set, but this kit was very affordable, small, and works fine for me for now.
 It’s probably the best bang for the buck right now as well.

 Being that I’m in Japan, if I do upgrade I’ll probably go with the Nisi filters.
-I’ve seen a few photographers around here using them and it seems like their kit is a bit higher in quality compared to my Formatt Hitech filters that I constantly have to forcefully pry, push and pull in and out of the filter holders.
+I’ve seen a few photographers around here using them and it seems like their kit is a bit higher in quality compared to my Formatt Hitech filters that I constantly have to forcefully pry, push, and pull in and out of the filter holders.

 However, Firecrest filters are very good in that they don’t have much of a cast and they don’t vignette much either.

-Processing these shots wasn’t too complicated because the ND filters and long exposures do a nice job in smoothing everything out.
+Processing these shots wasn’t too complicated because the ND filters and long exposures do a nice job of smoothing everything out.
 Getting the colors and tones right sometimes was a little more difficult and required a bit of noodling.

-I’m still using Lightroom to catalog all my photos since my one giant catalog goes back 10 years now, plus I’m a career editor that needs Premiere and After Effects among other applications so I end up just subscribing to the whole suite.Â
+I’m still using Lightroom to catalog all my photos since my one giant catalog goes back for years now, I’m a career editor who needs Premiere and After Effects among other applications so I end up just subscribing to the whole suite.

 Floating Torii Gates Workflow